-Dr. Anjali Chandela earned her degree in molecular biology from the esteemed Princeton University, from which she graduated with honors.
-She earned both an MD and PhD degree from Washington University School of Medicine in St. Louis before completing a dermatology residency at Cornell Medical College (in affiliation with NY Presbyterian Hospital) in New York.
+Dr. Anjali Chandela earned her degree in molecular biology from the esteemed Princeton University, from which she graduated with highest honors.
+She earned both an MD and PhD degree from Washington University School of Medicine in St. Louis before completing a dermatology residency at Cornell Medical College/NY Presbyterian Hospital in New York.
 From 2006 to 2010, Dr. Chandela served as Assistant Professor of Dermatology at Cornell Medical School.

 Dr. Chandela practices at our Sterling office.